JustasDaugi/hydration-tracker/README.md

 - **Personalized Water Intake Calculation**: Calculate your ideal daily water intake based on your weight, ensuring you get the right amount of hydration.

-- **Flexible Water Logging**: Add your water intake using various cup sizes, making it easy to track no matter what container you're using.
+- **Flexible Water Logging**: Add your water intake using various cup sizes.

 - **Customizable Goals**: Set your own daily intake goal or adjust the recommended amount.